masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 The **Flux object** is a source of configuration files that tells the Controller _where_ to find the Terraform root module.
 In this way, the Controller utilizes Flux's mechanisms for continuous synchronization of configuration from a source.

 When you define a Terraform object in Kubernetes, the Controller detects drift, creates a Terraform plan, and executes it to update your infrastructure.
-Several GitOps automation modes are available: automatic execution with "auto apply" enabled, a "plan and manual apply" mode for greater control, and an option for drift detection only
+Several GitOps automation modes are available: automatic execution with "auto apply" enabled, a "plan and manual apply" mode for greater control, and an option for drift detection only.

 ## Setting the Stage for GitOps with Terraform Controller